ampproject/amp.dev/content/docs/media/iframes.md

 ### Requirements for `amp-iframe`

 * Must be at least **600px** or **75%** of the first viewport away from the top (except for iframes that use a [`placeholder`](#using-placeholders)).
 * Can only request resources via HTTPS, and they must not be in the same origin as the container, unless they do not specify allow-same-origin.

-{% call callout('Read on', type='read') %}
-Learn more at the [full specification for <code>amp-iframe</code>](/docs/reference/components/amp-iframe.html).
+Read on: Learn more at the [full specification for <code>amp-iframe</code>](/docs/reference/components/amp-iframe.html).
-{% endcall %}

 ### Include the script